Home > Manage CAP Gateways > Get Started

 Complete the prerequisites for your specific services before configuring CAP Gateways.

-Connect your tenant – If you want to protect your tenant, your tenant owner or service administrator must first connect the tenant to AvePoint Online Services.
-Refer to for details.
+Connect your tenant - If you want to protect your tenant, your tenant owner or service administrator must first connect the tenant to AvePoint Online Services.
+Refer to Connect Your Tenants to AvePoint Online Services for details.

-Enable IAM API in Google Cloud Platform – Refer to for details.
+Enable IAM API in Google Cloud Platform - Refer to Enable IAM API in Google Cloud Platform for details.

-Create a service account in Google Cloud Platform – Refer to for details.
+Create a service account in Google Cloud Platform - Refer to Create a Service Account in Google Cloud Platform for details.

-Obtain credentials – See for details.
+Obtain credentials - See Obtain Credentials for Service Account for details.

 Complete the following steps to prepare for CAP Gateway configuration.